MRYingLEE/DeepTime-Deep-Learning-Framework-for-Time-Series-Forecasting/README.md

 There is a good comparion, What are Symbolic and Imperative APIs in TensorFlow 2.0? ( https://blog.tensorflow.org/2019/01/what-are-symbolic-and-imperative-apis.html).

+The following is digested from the book of "Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps".(https://www.amazon.com/Machine-Learning-Design-Patterns-Preparation/dp/1098115783/ref=sr_1_8?crid=7WCGGZGRVFM2&dchild=1&keywords=Machine+Learning&qid=1627808217&sprefix=math+data+s%2Caps%2C377&sr=8-8)

 ```
-TensorFlow 2.0 supports both of these styles out of the box, so you can choose the right level of abstraction (and complexity) for your project.
+TensorFlow 2.0 supports both of these styles out of the box, so you can choose the right level of abstraction
+(and complexity) for your project.
-If your goal is ease of use, low conceptual overhead, and you like to think about your models as graphs of layers: use the Keras Sequential
+If your goal is ease of use, low conceptual overhead, and you like to think about your models as graphs of layers:
-or Functional API (like plugging together LEGO bricks) and the built-in training loop.
+use the Keras Sequential or Functional API (like plugging together LEGO bricks) and the built-in training loop.
 This is the right way to go for most problems.
-If you like to think about your models as an object-oriented Python/Numpy developer, and you prioritize flexibility and hackability,
+If you like to think about your models as an object-oriented Python/Numpy developer, and you prioritize flexibility
-Keras Subclassing is the right API for you.
+and hackability, Keras Subclassing is the right API for you.
 ```

 ```